 The best way to use body butters is to apply them right after you take a shower.
 Take care to pay special attention to your hands, feet, elbows, and knees as they need to be hydrated more.

-Now that you know which body butter does what, which one do you look forward to trying?
+Now that you know the difference between cocoa butter, shea butter and mango butter and which body butter does what, which one do you look forward to trying?
 Let us know in the comments below.